-As Communion Church has worked through the Gospel of Mark in our recent sermon series The Radical Way of Jesus, we landed on Mark 8:27-9:13, which directs our attention to a major shift in the tone and direction of Mark’s narrative purposes.
+As Communion Church has worked through the Gospel of Mark in our recent sermon series The Radical Way of Jesus, we landed on Mark 8:27-9:13, which directs our attention to a major shift in the tone and direction of Mark’s Gospel.
 As Jesus and the disciples arrive at Caesarea Philippi, Jesus asks the disciples who the various people they have interacted with think Jesus is.
 Some say John the Baptist, others say Elijah, and others think he may be another prophet of old.
-But then Jesus directs the question toward his disciples in:
+But then Jesus directs the question toward his disciples in v.
+29,

 “But who do you say I am?”